guestdaniel/GuestOxenham2022/README.md

 # Introduction

-This repository contains all the code and behavioral data necessary to completely replicate the figures and analyses found in Guest and Oxenham (2021).
+This repository contains all the code and behavioral data necessary to completely replicate the figures and analyses found in [Guest and Oxenham (2021)](link to paper).
 The codebase is a mixture of Python and R, with Python mostly being used to conduct neural simulations and R mostly being used to analyze behavioral data and create figures.
-The code relies on a number of external libraries, including more common ones such as `numpy` and `scipy`, as well as auditory-specific packages which are available via our modeling toolbox, [`apcmodels`](https://github.com/guestdaniel/apcmodels).
-For those so inclined, a Docker image is available that provides in which a single script `run.sh` can be run to replicate all of the figures in the paper.
+A Docker image is available in which a single script `run.sh` can be run to replicate all of the figures in the paper.
+This is our recommended solution for running the code in this repository.

+The repository does not include the files used to collect behavioral data (stimulus generation, stimulus presentation, response collection, etc.), but these files are available upon request to the authors.
+The repository does contain the preprocessed behavioral data, code to replicate the analyses and visualizations of the behavioral data, and code to replicate the computational models described in the manuscript.
+The code relies on a number of external libraries, including auditory-specific packages available via our modeling toolbox, [`apcmodels`](https://github.com/guestdaniel/apcmodels).

+The code in this repository is licensed under GNU GPLv3 (see `LICENSE.txt`).
+The behavioral data in this repository is licensed under CC BY-NC 4.0 (see `data/LICENSE.txt`).

 # File structure

-The basic file structure is shown in the file hierarchy below.
+The file structure of this repository is shown in the file hierarchy below.
 Essential code required to generate the subfigures in each paper figure is stored in its own folder.
-A variety of code that was integral to the neural simulations featured in the paper but does not correspond feature exclusively in one particular figure is located in the `nofigure` subfolder.
+A variety of code that was integral to the neural simulations featured in the paper but does not correspond exclusively to one figure is located in the `nofigure` subfolder.
 Behavioral data analysis scripts are also found in the `nofigure` folder.
-Finally, a few other scripts and utilities are stored in top-level `.R` and `.py` files.
+Finally, a few other scripts and utilities are stored in top-level `.R` or in the `util` folder.
 Output data files or text files are saved in the same folders as the scripts that generate them, while images/plots are saved in the `plots` folder.

 ```
 .